saltyorg/docs/docs/saltbox/backup/settings.md

 ---
 backup:
   cron:
-    cron_time: weekly # (8)!
+    cron_time: weekly # (1)!
-    enable: no # (9)!
   local:
-    enable: true # (1)!
     destination: /mnt/local/Backups/Saltbox # (2)!
+    enable: true # (3)!
   misc:
-    snapshot: true # (12)!
+    snapshot: true # (4)!
   rclone:
-    destination: google:/Backups/Saltbox # (4)!
+    destination: google:/Backups/Saltbox # (5)!
-    enable: true # (3)!
+    enable: true # (6)!
-    template: google # (13)!
+    template: google # (7)!
   restore_service:
-    user: # (10)!
-    pass: # (11)!
+    pass: # (8)!
+    user: # (9)!
   rsync:
-    enable: false # (5)!
-    destination: rsync://somehost.com/Backups/Saltbox # (6)!
+    destination: rsync://somehost.com/Backups/Saltbox # (10)!
+    enable: false # (11)!
-    port: 22 # (7)!
+    port: 22 # (12)!

 ```

-1. Toggle for keeping a local copy of the backup.
+1. Schedule for when the backup task will be executed.

-    Options are: `true` or `false`
+    Options are: `reboot`, `yearly`, `annually`, `monthly`, `weekly`, `daily`, `hourly`.

+    Should you desire more granular control over the schedule you can edit the crontab for the Saltbox user once setup.

 2. Path used for the local backups.

-3. Toggle for using Rclone remote backup storage.
+3. Toggle for keeping a local copy of the backup.

     Options are: `true` or `false`

+4. Toggle for BTRFS snaphots.

+    Options are: `true` or `false`

+    Requires BTRFS on `/` or `/opt`

-4. Path used for the Rclone remote.
+5. Path used for the Rclone remote.
 Backups outside of the most recent one will be located in the `archived` folder.

     Make sure that this path is unique if you run multiple instances of Saltbox.

-5. Toggle for using Rsync backups.
+6. Toggle for using Rclone remote backup storage.

     Options are: `true` or `false`

-6. Path used for the Rsync backups.

-7. Port used by rsync on the target server.

-8. Schedule for when the backup task will be executed.

-    Options are: `reboot`, `yearly`, `annually`, `monthly`, `weekly`, `daily`, `hourly`.

-    Should you desire more granular control over the schedule you can edit the crontab for the Saltbox user once setup.

-9. Toggle for enabling automatic backups.

-    Options are: `no` or `yes`

-    Depending on the option set here the cron entry created by Saltbox will be added, removed or modified.

-10. Username used for the OPTIONAL restore service.

-    Has to be unique across all users of the service.
-Try sticking with a url for the server `box.domain.tld` unique to each server for something easily remembered.

-    Usernames are hashed before requests are sent to the restore service.

-11. Password used to encrypt/decrypt the configuration files in the OPTIONAL restore service.

-    Only used on the client side in scripts.

-12. Toggle for BTRFS snaphots.

-    Options are: `true` or `false`

-    Requires BTRFS on `/` or `/opt`

-13. Defines which Rclone flags template is used for the backup.
+7. Defines which Rclone flags template is used for the backup.

     Options are: `google`, `dropbox` or `custom`